-CHS policy prohibits the SCHS PC Specialist from working on student personal computer equipment directly.
-However, you may contact the PC Specialist if you have any questions or concerns regarding your personal computer equipment as it relates to School related assignments.
+The College policy prohibits the SCHS Systems Administrator from working on student personal computer equipment directly.
+However, you may contact the SCHS System Administrator if you have any questions or concerns regarding your personal computer equipment as it relates to College related assignments.
 SCHS/SRMC is not responsible for phishing emails received via student email and/or any viruses that appear on the student's computer.
 Please follow the proper procedures to report phishing emails to corporate.
+Please note - SCHS does not loan or rent out computer equipment to students.
+It is the student's responsibility to have access to a computer to complete college coursework.

-Crime & Awareness Program
+Crime and Awareness Program

 The College strives to provide a safe and secure campus for students, faculty, staff and visitors.
-In the event of an emergency involving fire or requiring an ambulance or police, dial 9-911 from any phone in the building.

-The main entrances of The Sycamore Building are open and accessible Monday - Friday from 7:30 a.m. - 4:30 p.m. with the exception of school closings and major holidays noted on the Academic Calendar.
+In the event of an emergency that requires an ambulance, fire or the police, dial 9-911 from any phone in the building.
+The main entrances of The Sycamore Building are open and accessible Monday - Thursday from 6:15 a.m. - 6:00 p.m. with the exception of the College closings and major holidays noted on the Academic Calendar.
 Entrance into the building will be controlled by badge/card access.
 Security and environmental services will be provided by the hospital.

-Students who have filed a restraining or protective order and listed SCHS as a protected area must notify the Vice President College and the Director of Security at the Medical Center and provide them with copies of the order.
+Students who have filed a restraining or protective order and listed SCHS as a protected area must notify the Vice President of the College and the Director of Security at Southside Regional Medical Center and provide them with copies of the order.